Anastasia-Labs/opshin-audit/catalyst_docs/milestone4/milestone4-draft-audit-report.typ

 === Recommendation
 #v(5pt)
-Find the most generic type contained in the list or dict, instead of using the first item type to determine the list or dict type.
+Find the most generic type contained in the `list` or `dict`, instead of using the first item type to determine the list or dict type.

 === Resolution
+#v(5pt)
 Pending

 #pagebreak()

 #v(10pt)
-== ID-201 Non-friendly error message in AggressiveTypeInferencer.visit_comprehension
+== ID-U201 Fix Error Message in `AggressiveTypeInferencer.visit_comprehension`
 #v(10pt)

 #table(